-- 47. The complainant in substance alleges violations concerning the lack of an adequate criminal investigation into disappearance and death of Jovan Đurica.
-The complainant also states that she was not informed as to whether an investigation was conducted and what the outcome was. - 48.
-The SRSG notes in his submission dated 29 March 2012 that in this case UNMIK has been able to obtain "some" of the documents which were previously held by the OMPF and UNMIK Police. - 49.
-In his comments on the merits of the complaint under Article 2, the SRSG accepts that the disappearance of Jovan Đurica occurred in life threatening circumstances.
-He notes that "in June 1999 the security situation [in Kosovo] was tense: KFOR was still in the process of reaching sufficient strength to maintain public safety and law and order; and there were a number of serious criminal incidents targeting Kosovo-Serbs, including abductions and killings." - 50.
-The SRSG accepts UNMIK's responsibility to conduct an investigation in the case of Jovan Durica under Article 2 of the ECHR, procedural part.
+- 43. The complainants in substance allege violations concerning the lack of an adequate criminal investigation into the abduction and disappearance of Mr Đorđe Marković.
+The complainants also state that they were not informed as to whether an investigation was conducted and what the outcome was. - 44.
+The SRSG notes in his submission, dated 27 March 2013, that in this case UNMIK has been able to obtain copies of the "case files" which were previously held by the OMPF and "an ante-mortem investigation report from the former UNMIK Police-War Crime Unit". - 45.
+In his comments on the merits of the complaint under Article 2, the SRSG accepts that the disappearance of Mr Đorđe Marković occurred in life threatening circumstances, around the same days on which the UNSC Resolution No. 1244 (1999) establishing UNMIK was adopted.
+He notes that at that time the security situation in Kosovo was tense: "KFOR was still in the process of reaching sufficient strength to maintain public safety and law and order and there were a number of serious criminal incidents targeting Kosovo-Serbs, including abductions and killings". - 46.
+The SRSG accepts UNMIK's responsibility to conduct an investigation in the case of Mr Đorđe Marković under Article 2 of the ECHR, procedural part.
 In the words of the SRSG, "the essential purpose of such investigation is to secure the effective implementation of the domestic laws which protect the right to life, as defined by UNMIK Regulation No. 1999/1 On the Authority of the Interim Administration in Kosovo of 25 July 1999 and subsequently, by UNMIK Regulation No. 1999/24 On the Law Applicable in Kosovo of 12 December 1999, as amended".

-- 51. The SRSG notes that "the procedural element of Article 2 is essentially two-fold: (i) an obligation to determine through investigation the fate and/or whereabouts of the victim; and (ii) an obligation to conduct an investigation capable of determining whether the death was caused unlawfully and leading to the identification and punishment of those responsible for the disappearance and/or death of the victim." - 52.
+- 47. The SRSG notes that the complainants do not allege a violation of the substantive part of Article 2, but rather of its procedural element.
+The SRSG states that "the procedural element of Article 2 is essentially two-fold: (i) an obligation to determine through investigation the fate and/or whereabouts of the victim; and (ii) an obligation to conduct an investigation capable of determining whether the death was caused unlawfully and leading to the identification and punishment of those responsible for the disappearance and/or death of the victim." - 48.
 The SRSG further observes that when determining applications under Article 2, procedural part, consideration must be given to not imposing an impossible or disproportionate burden on UNMIK.
 In this regard, the SRSG recalls the judgment of 15 February 2011 rendered by the European Court of Human Rights in the case Palić v.
 Bosnia and Herzegovina, stating at paragraph 70: